Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Applying weak measurement formalism to the CHSH observables

-where $\hat{\Pi}_q$ represents projectors in the $\hat Q$ basis (applied here to Bob's qubit) corresponding to the outcome $q$, and the postselection state $\ket{\phi(x,p)}$ depends on strong measurement outcomes of both Alice's ($X=x$) and Bob's ($P=p$) qubits.
+where $\hat{\Pi}_q$ represents the $\hat Q$ basis projectors (on Bob's qubit) corresponding to the outcome $q$, and the postselection state $\ket{\phi(x,p)}$ depends on strong measurement outcomes of both Alice's ($X=x$) and Bob's ($P=p$) qubits.
+Note that all of the quantities required to find the weak-valued joint probability could be determined by experimental correlation statistics of the joint measurement.